United States census

-The United States census (plural censuses or census) is a census that is legally mandated by the U.S. Constitution, and takes place every ten years.
-The first census after the American Revolution was taken in 1790, under Secretary of State Thomas Jefferson; there have been 23 federal censuses since that time.
+The United States census (plural censuses or census) is a decennial census that is legally mandated by the Constitution of the United States.
+The first census after the American Revolution was taken in 1790 under Secretary of State Thomas Jefferson.
+There have been 24 federal censuses since that time.
+The census includes territories of the United States.
+The United States Census Bureau is responsible for conducting the census.

 The most recent national census took place in 2020; the next census is scheduled for 2030.
 Since 2013, the Census Bureau began discussions on using technology to aid data collection starting with the 2020 census.
 In 2020, every household received an invitation to complete the census over the Internet, by phone or by paper questionnaire.
 For years between the decennial censuses, the Census Bureau issues estimates made using surveys and statistical models, in particular, the Population Estimates Program and American Community Survey.

+Censuses between 1940 and 2000 (both included) also had a "long form" version, sent to only a subset of the households, with additional questions about socioeconomic and housing characteristics.

-The United States census is a population census, which is distinct from the U.S. Census of Agriculture, which is no longer the responsibility of the Census Bureau.
+The United States census is distinct from the Census of Agriculture, which is no longer the responsibility of the Census Bureau.
 It is also distinct from local censuses conducted by some states or local jurisdictions.